 Other transparency initiatives

 Hospitals, of course, are required by some state laws to post their prices.
 But the conditions for posting prices differ from state to state.
 (Here’s a good state roundup on what regulations look like on that.)
 Even if they are required to disclose, few do — or they disclose their chargemaster or “sticker price,” which is generally assumed to be wildly inflated.
 That’s what typically happens in California and Ohio, two places where transparency is mandated by law.
+(Update 2017: Here’s our survey of All-Payer Claims Databases, which many once thought would bring transparency, but have not really done so in many cases.)

 A bit of background might be useful.
 Quite often, the billing process goes this way: an insured person has a procedure.
 The hospital sends a bill with the “sticker price” to the insurer — either a private insurer or a government one, like Medicare or Medicaid.
 The insurer pays a previously negotiated rate, which is considerably lower than the sticker price, and perhaps the insured person pays a portion of it.
 That negotiated rate is a secret between hospital and private insurer, by contract, or in the case of government-insured patients, publicly disclosed by law but a price that’s unavailable to non-government patients.
 But an uninsured person might be asked to pay the sticker price.

-The hospitals listing their prices here say these are cash prices for self-pay patients — not prices that insurance companies can use.
+In contrast, the hospitals listing their prices here say these are cash prices for self-pay patients — not prices that insurance companies can use.
 Providers often say that they can’t list their “real” prices — what they would find acceptable from a self-pay patient — because if they did, insurers would discount their payments off that lower, “real” price.
 Therefore, they say, they must publicize only their higher chargemaster price.

 There was some data we found online but didn’t include: prices that are posted but are clearly available only to participants in a given plan, like this one from McBride Orthopedic in Oklahoma City.